timothyyu/python-challenge/README.md

 Text exploration and analysis of Lewis Carroll's *Alice in Wonderland* using Python, applying data science methods, machine learning,  and visualization techniques.

+## ProjectEuler [**moved to private repository**]

+Worked solutions/programs to [Project Euler problems](https://projecteuler.net).
+Project Euler is a series of mathematical and computer science problems that require a synergy of applied programming and math skills to solve.
+Note: *Project Euler solutions have been moved to a private repository; publishing solutions publicly is highly discouraged:* https://projecteuler.net/about

 ### PyBank

 Python script for analyzing financial records of a company that calculates the following from revenue data in .csv format: